-The key driver of future DSP scenarios is the assessed potential of DSP levels as a percentage of regional maximum demand.
+The key driver of future DSP scenarios is the assessed potential of DSP as a percentage of regional maximum demand.
 To inform the assessment, AEMO may use a variety of sources, including:

-- analysis of DSP trends over time - publications or other commentary on future opportunities for Australian DSP - conducts a literature reviews of the potential for demand response in international energy markets, primarily including the United States and Europe, where - - The review takes into account DSP response categories, market structures (wholesale price or capacity markets), and DSP policy design are considered comparable by AEMO to the NEM.
+- analysis of DSP trends over time - · publications or other commentary on future opportunities for Australian DSP - literature reviews of the potential for demand response in international energy markets, including the United States and Europe, where DSP response categories, market structures (wholesale price or capacity markets), and DSP policy design are considered comparable by AEMO to the NEM.